ondrolexa/apsg/README.md

 Group class
 ===========

-`Group` class serve as a homogeneous container for `Lin`, `Fol` or `Pole` objects.
+`Group` class serve as a homogeneous container for `Lin` or `Fol` objects.
 It allows grouping of features either for visualization or batch analysis.

 ~~~~ {.python}
 >>> d = Group([Lin(120,60), Lin(116,50), Lin(132,45),